hikeventures/hikeventures.github.io/_posts/reviews/2013-07-15-gear-preview-werner-shuna-paddles.markdown

 ## Wish list for my Packrafting Paddles
 There are a few features which I was looking for with my paddles.
 They should be lightweight, not too expensive, durable, portable to carry around with my backpack and of course also look nice.

-I did some research and learned  about the Werner Shuna paddles which should be one of the best paddles on the market.Unfortunately, they were not offered as a 4 pieces version on the Werner website when I bought them but it is possible to order custom made paddles which come in 4 pieces. {% include disclaimer.html %}
+I did some research and learned  about the Werner Shuna paddles which should be one of the best paddles on the market.Unfortunately, they were not offered as a 4 pieces version on the Werner website when I bought them but it is possible to order custom made paddles which come in 4 pieces.

 ---